 Meet us at one of our open days to find out how our taught courses and research degrees can improve your career.
 Our academic tutors will be on hand to discuss your needs, and you can also speak to our team about the application process, accommodation, employability, fees and funding, research support, student life and international visas.

-Our 2017 Postgraduate Open Days will be held on:
+Our 2017 Postgraduate Open Day will be held on Wednesday 24 May.